 But a flawed understanding of morality and politics isn’t the only problem.
 There are so many doctrines that nearly every religious church leader would insist one agree with them on to be a part of their group, when they themselves are quite confused about said topics.
 Topics such as:

 - What sin actually is.
-Also, what is actually considered sinful under the New Covenant, and the way we avoid sinning as members of the body of Christ (it isn’t by our own strength or willpower).
+Also, what is actually considered sinful, and the way we avoid sinning as members of the body of Christ (it isn’t by our own strength or willpower).